victoriaascani/8-bit/README.md

 # UNDERSTANDING 8-BIT GRAPHICS :)

 To start, let's understand what is meant when talking about 8-bit graphics.

 When video game consoles were first created in the 70s, the processors were naturally not as advanced as the processors used nowadays.
 Any new computer these days runs on a 64-bit processing system.
 In the 80s, the first computer to run on a 32-bit processor was released however, due to their smaller size, game consoles were limited to 8-bit.

+The term '8-bit' is often misused but what it means in this case is that the memory capacity of these processors was VERY low - hence the low quality in graphics and pixelated look all video games had at that time.
 <br>